Falco13/vote_django_app/README.md

 - When a user is registered, the user is prompted for a username, first_name, last_name, email and password.
 A prerequisite for registration is confirmation of email.
 A one-time link to activate your account is sent to your email.
 - Implemented the ability for each user to view their Profile information and Edit the user Profile.
 Also, it is possible for the user to Delete his Profile.
 - Each User has the opportunity to change his password in his personal Profile.
-- Each user can see in their Profile all Polls in which the user has already voted, as well as - Polls to which the user has not yet voted.
+- Each User can see in their Profile all Polls in which the User has already voted, as well as - Polls to which the User has not yet voted.
 - Also implements login through social networks such as GitHub, Google and Instagram.
 - Only registered users who have confirmed their email and users logged in through social networks can vote.
 - Each user can only vote once per poll.